oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ```
 :::

-A definition that is equivalent to a `$count` expression after a collection-valued path was made in [OData-URL, section "Addressing the Count of a Collection"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingtheCountofaCollection).
+A definition that is equivalent to a `$count` expression after a collection-valued path was made in [OData-URL 4.8](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingtheCountofaCollection).

 ## <a id="Functionisdefined" href="#Functionisdefined">3.7 Function `isdefined`</a>

 Properties that are not explicitly mentioned in [`aggregate`](#Transformationaggregate) or [`groupby`](#Transformationgroupby) are considered to have been _aggregated away_.
-Since they are treated as having the null value in `$filter` expressions [OData-URL, section "Path Expressions"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#PathExpressions), the `$filter` expression `Product eq null` cannot distinguish between an instance containing the value for the null product and the instance containing the aggregated value across all products (where the `Product` has been aggregated away).
+Since they are treated as having the null value in `$filter` expressions [OData-URL 5.1.1.15](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#PathExpressions), the `$filter` expression `Product eq null` cannot distinguish between an instance containing the value for the null product and the instance containing the aggregated value across all products (where the `Product` has been aggregated away).

 The function `isdefined` can be used to determine whether a property is present or absent in an instance.
 It takes a [single-valued property path](#SingleValuedPropertyPath) as its only parameter and returns true if the property is present in the instance for which the expression containing the `isdefined` function call is evaluated.
 A present property can still have the null value; it can represent a grouping of null values, or an aggregation that results in a null value.